"Bad parenting": Old video of Imade asking Davido about Israel DMW's sack trends

 Israel DMW praises Davido over Imade

-Legit.ng earlier reported that Davido's personal logistic manager, Isreal Afeare, aka Israel DMW, spurred a frenzy online after he hailed his boss' fatherly duties.
+Legit.ng earlier reported that Israel DMW spurred a frenzy online after he hailed Davido's fatherly duties.

 The Afrobeats singer's first daughter Imade buzzed the internet with a list of all the countries she has been to.

-Isreal aware of his oga's capabilities, revealed if the little girl lied or not about the viral statement she made.
+Israel aware of his principal's capabilities, revealed if the little girl lied or not about the viral statement she made.

 PAY ATTENTION: Donate to Legit Charity on Patreon.
 Your support matters!